-We report our coordinated efforts to address these data needs and present the results of the new evaluations of more than 200 nuclides included in the new updated IAEA Photonuclear Data Library, where the photon energy goes up to 200 MeV.
-We discuss the new assessment method and make recommendations to the user community in cases where the experimental data are discrepant and the assessments disagree.
+We report our coordinated efforts to address these data needs and present the results of the new up-to-date evaluations included in the new updated IAEA Photonuclear Data Library consisting of 219 nuclides.
+The new library includes 188 new evaluations produced by the CRP evaluators, and one evaluation taken from the JENDL/PD-2016 library, while 20 evaluations were retained from the previous 1999 IAEA Photonuclear Data Library.
+In most of the cases, the photon energy goes up to 200 MeV.
+A total of 55 nuclides are new in this library reflecting the progress in measurements but also the developing data needs.
+In this paper we discuss the new assessment method and make recommendations to the user community in cases where the experimental data are discrepant and the assessments disagree.
 In addition, in the absence of experimental data, we present model predictions for photo-induced reaction cross section on nuclides of potential interest to medical radioisotope production.

-^{} Corresponding author: kawano@lanl.gov
+Corresponding author: kawano@lanl.gov